anoma/taiga/book/src/spec_details/implementation-tasks.md

         - Reject all
         - Whitelist sender ✓
         - Whitelist asset type
-    - Token VPs
+    - App VPs
         - Check tx balance
-        - Shield/unshield tokens
+        - Shield/unshield apps
-        - Swap: mint/burn new/old tokens
+        - Swap: mint/burn new/old apps
     - Experiment: storing mutable VP data/state in a special NFT
     - All other user workflows (the more examples we implement, the better)
     - Implement verifiable output note encryption